Leaves

 • Your benefits continue during your leave.

 • You get an extension on your tenure clock for one year with parental leaves (just request this from your dean).
-Extensions are also possible for other leaves.
+Extensions may also be possible for other leaves.

 • FAUW can help you navigate any kind of leave from the start (or help you decide if a leave is right for you); don't wait until you run into problems.